Key words: Child Sexual Abuse, victims, perpetrators, incest, Nigeria.

 2. Outstanding characteristics of a CSA victim:

-Child Sexual Abuse: What is it like in Nigeria?
+Child Sexual Abuse in Nigeria.
 Share with friends.